abhising10p14/Symmetric-Matrix/README.md

 And now, After using four threads for the same purpose, it takes 232.278 millisecond i.e a decrease in initial time by 27%.
  I am looking for more better methods than the current method**

+ MY current approach is to use the CBLASS and the LAPACK for matrix operation.